danielvik/arc_rtpred/README.md

 ### Getting started

 clone the repo

-create enviroment (env.yml) -- it can take a while to create the env
+create conda enviroment
+use the environment.yml file or install the above requirements manually.
+The build from the yml file is not GPU-enabled, so installing pytorch-gpu and xgboost-gpu should be done after building the environment.

 The  [notebook](./notebooks_and_code/featurizing_and_splitting.ipynb) contains a step-by-step walkthrough of data featurization, splitting, model training and evaluation using the public METLIN SMRT dataset.

+Model training [scripts](./notebooks_and_code/model_training/) can then be run afterwards.